Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Introduction and preliminary results

 The remaining parts of this paper are organized as follows.
-In section 2, we formulate (\ref{14}) into a bifurcation problem by taking $\chi$ as the bifurcation parameter and establish infinitely many small amplitude nonconstant positive solutions of (\ref{14}) through local bifurcations-see Theorem 2.1.
-Then we carry out global bifurcation analysis on the first bifurcation branch and prove that the solutions of (\ref{14}) on this branch must be strictly positive and monotone for all large $\chi$ in Theorem 2.2.
-Moreover, we show that the continuum of the first local bifurcation branch must extend to infinity in the positive direction of the $\chi$-axis and the projection of the bifurcation diagram onto the $\chi$-axis takes the form $[\chi^*,\infty)$ for some $\chi^*\in(\chi_0,\chi_1]$, where $\chi_0$ is obtained in Theorem 1.1 and $\chi_1$ is the first bifurcation value.
-In section 3, we show that the bifurcation branches are of pitchfork type.
-In particular, for $\Phi(u,v)=u$ and $h(u)=\beta u$, $\beta>0$, the stabilities of the small amplitude steady states are determined into details.
-See Theorem 3.1.
-In section 4, the asymptotic behaviors of monotone solutions are investigated as $\chi \rightarrow \chi_\infty \in (\chi_0,\infty]$ and/or the diffusion rate $D_1\rightarrow D_\infty\in[0,\infty]$.
-See Theorem 4.1.
-Finally, we include discussions and propose interesting problems in section 5.
+In Section \ref{section2}, we formulate (\ref{11}) into a bifurcation problem by taking $\chi$ as the bifurcation parameter and establish infinitely many small amplitude nonconstant positive solutions of (\ref{11}) through local bifurcations-see Theorem \ref{theorem21}.
+In particular, we shall see that the bifurcation value $\chi_k$ is the same as that in (\ref{112}).
+Then we carry out global bifurcation analysis on the bifurcation branches and show that the solutions of (\ref{11}) on each branch must be strictly positive and all noncompact branches extends to infinity in the $\chi$ direction in Theorem \ref{theorem24}, therefore projection of the bifurcation diagram onto the $\chi$-axis takes the form $[\chi^*,\infty)$ for some $\chi^*\in(\chi_*,\chi_k]$, where $\chi_*$ is obtained in Proposition \ref{proposition1} and $\chi_k$ is the $k$--th bifurcation value.
+In Section \ref{section3}, we show that the bifurcation branches are of pitchfork type.
+In particular, for $\Phi(u,v)=u$ and $h(u)=\beta u$, $\beta>0$, the stabilities of the small amplitude steady states are determined and fully characterised in terms of system parameters.
+See Theorem \ref{theorem31}.
+In Section \ref{section4}, the asymptotic behaviors of monotone solutions are investigated as $\chi \rightarrow \chi_\infty \in (\chi_0,\infty]$ and/or the diffusion rate $D_1\rightarrow D_\infty\in[0,\infty]$.
+See Theorem \ref{theorem41}.
+Finally we include some discussions about our results and propose interesting problems in Section \ref{section5}.